exposit/katamoiran/_posts/2017-02-23-player-emulator.md

 Interestingly, as I looked it over with a jaundiced eye, trying to decide if it's worth updating, I discovered that it's not a "PC" Emulator -- it's a literal "Player" Emulator.
 You're even encouraged to give them names!

-I think it works much better as a Pythia chart, to be honest.
+I think it works much better as a Pythia chart, to be honest, thought I do remember my first play-test was a lot of fun.